leandrocunha/responsa/README.md

 #Simple and real workflows to modern and pixel-perfect apps
 But how this works?

-1) Designers can be frameworks-grid free
+1) Designers can be frameworks-grid free<br />
-2) Fron-End developers can set customs grid exactly within Photoshop pixel sizes
+2) Fron-End developers can set customs grid exactly within Photoshop pixel sizes<br />
-3) After be prepocessed, your custom grid will be all converted to responsive format
+3) After be prepocessed, your custom grid will be all converted to responsive format<br />

 #Example